Feeling dizzy after a workout is a common occurrence. Often, it is the result of something minor, such as mild dehydration.

 5. Low blood pressure

 Blood pressure is the force of the blood that pushes against the artery walls.
 In most people, healthy blood pressure is less than 120/80 millimeters of mercury (mm Hg).
-People who have low blood pressure, or hypotension, will have a reading of less than 90/60 mm Hg.
+People who have low blood pressure, or hypotension, will have a reading of

 Blood pressure is typically at its lowest within an hour of exercise.
 Some people may notice a more sudden drop, however.

 In addition to dizziness, symptoms of hypotension include:

 - blurred vision

 - loss of concentration

 Vigorous activities most often cause low blood pressure, although any activity can trigger it.
 Some people with hypotension feel symptoms simply if they stand up too quickly.

 Hypotension can be a cause of exercise-induced dizziness during pregnancy.
 It also results from dehydration, heart problems, and the use of certain medications.